itsjoesullivan/Backbone.socket/readme.md

 		});
 	```

-	- Note this is a pretty simple implementation, check out ./lib/mongoStore.js to switch database/model name
+	- This is a pretty simple implementation.
+Edit ./lib/mongoStore.js to your database/model name

 ##Test
 Run server.js then visit 'localhost:3000/client/test.html' for jasmine test.
 You may need to 'npm install server.io'.